-You probably have stretched out your hamstrings and got temporary relief but not long term relief.
+You most likely stretched out your hamstrings and experienced momentary relief but not lasting comfort.

 CLICK HERE to watch the YouTube video.

-If you have tight hamstrings, you need to do two other things, other than stretching.
-You keep on doing the stretching but you need to sandwich it with these two other exercises.
+If you have tight hamstrings, you need to do two things other than stretching.
+You keep doing the stretching, but you need to combine these two other exercises.

 I got Orsy to demonstrate.

 She is rolling the foam roller from her sit bones down to just above her knee and back.
-She is working throughout the whole hamstring area.
-She can start off with both legs at the same time.
+Now, she is working throughout the whole hamstring area.
+She can start with both legs at the same time.
 She can progress to one leg at a time.
 Perform one set of 5 repetitions and then progress up to 10 repetitions.

 When we are foam rolling, we are relaxing the hamstring muscle.
 We are working on the tension in the muscle.
 We are also helping when it comes to circulation and working on improving the tissue quality in the hamstrings.

-If you have a more stable pelvis, core, and back there will be a decreased tension and tightness that you need in your hamstrings.
+If you have a more stable pelvis, core, and back, you will need decreased tension and tightness in your hamstrings.

-If you want to permanently get rid of your stubborn hamstring injury, then check out the Hamstring Injury Solution program here:
+Want to eliminate your stubborn hamstring injury permanently?
+Check out the Hamstring Injury Solution program here: